ting-hsuan-chen/TEgenomeSimulator-open/README.md

 # TEgenomeSimulator
 A tool to simulate TE mutation and insertion into a random-synthesised or user-provided genome.

 This tool is released under the GPL license to promote advancements in TE research.
-The first version of TEgenomeSimulator (v0.1.0) was developed by [The New Zealand Institute for Plant and Food Research Ltd](https://www.plantandfood.com/en-nz/).
+TEgenomeSimulator was developed by [The New Zealand Institute for Plant and Food Research Ltd](https://www.plantandfood.com/en-nz/).
 More details about contributors, leadership and funding can be found in [Credits, Funding and Acknowledgement](https://github.com/Plant-Food-Research-Open/TEgenomeSimulator?tab=readme-ov-file#credits-funding-and-acknowledgement).

 You are welcome to raise issues for inquiries regarding TEgenomeSimulator or contribute to its development and improvement.
 For more details, please refer to [Contributing Guideline](./.github/contributing_guide.md).